Understanding Box Turtle Travels and Route Maps

 The calculation of a turtle's actual Primary Activity Area (Home Range) is largely dependant on the quality and consistency of the season's tracking activity, and ultimately, multi-season tracking activity.

-What M1's actual traveled route looked like is unknown, since she was not tracked daily, but having thread-trailed her many seasons in the past, the estimated travel distance might be well over 5 miles.
+What M1's actual traveled route looked like is unknown, since she was not tracked daily, but having the benefit of thread-trailed her many seasons in the past, the estimated travel distance for this season might be well over 5 miles.